agda/agda2hs/README.md

 ## agda2hs

 Compiles a subset of Agda to readable Haskell code.
+Use case: writing your Haskell code in Agda and have `agda2hs` translate it to Haskell, to let you prove properties about it.

-See Test.agda for an example.
+See test/Test.agda for an example.

 ### Future work